-When we are sick or injured we put our faith and trust in medical professionals to take care of us.
-When we have a medical emergency we have to place even more trust in our in the doctors, nurses, and staff at the hospitals.
-However each year, hundreds of thousands of people all across the country and right here in Pennsylvania suffer of injuries and death are caused by medical mistakes.
+When we are sick or injured, we put our faith and trust in medical professionals to take care of us.
+When we have a medical emergency, we have to place even more trust in the doctors, nurses, and staff at the hospitals.
+However, hundreds of thousands of people all across the country and right here in Pennsylvania suffer of injuries and death are caused by medical mistakes every year.
 Many medical mistakes happen in hospitals and in the emergency room when patients expect to receive the best possible care.
 Negligence in hospitals and emergency rooms can result in permanent injuries and premature death.

 In any hospital malpractice case, a person who has been injured is asserting that they were injured because the hospital or doctor failed to act.
-When a hospital or doctor fails to deliver the proper standard of are and duty to reasonably provide for a patient’s safety and well-being then they can be found to be liable to any resultant injuries.
+When a hospital or doctor fails to deliver the proper standard of care and the duty to reasonably provide for a patient’s safety and well-being, they can potentially be found liable for any injuries that result.
 Hospitals and medical professionals in Pennsylvania generally owe their patients the following duties:

 - To use reasonable care to maintain safe and adequate facilities and medical equipment.

 - To select, hire, and train competent physicians, nurses, and staff.